jana-veverkova/language-words-predictor-go/IDEA.md

 where $X_{in}$ has binomial distribution.

-Let's create sample of J people which are familiar with samples of text of size $n_{1}..n_{J}$ and generate their knowledge of all words based on calculated probabilities.
-Such people have different total number of known words and it holds that they know more frequent words with higher probability.
+Let's create sample of J people who are familiar with samples of text of size $n_{1}..n_{J}$ and generate their knowledge of all words based on given probabilities.
+Such people know different number of words and it holds that they know more frequent words with higher probability.
 We predict how many words a person knows based on comparison with this sample of generated people.